History of the Office of the Inspector General of the United States Army: Background

-The first modern military inspectors were French Army "inspecteurs", first appointed in 1668.
+The first modern military inspectors were French Army "inspecteurs," first appointed in 1668.
 Frederick the Great of Prussia had appointed inspectors by the 1770s, as had the British Army.
-Historian David Clary argues that "by the mid-eighteenth century, military inspection had become essential to modern armies".
+Historian David Clary argues that "by the mid-eighteenth century, military inspection had become essential to modern armies."
 The French Army had a system of independent inspectors, who reported directly to the king.
 They had geographical assignments and during times of war ranked equal to generals, brigadiers, or colonels.
 There was also an inspector of construction.
 Fredrick the Great similarly appointed men to directly inspect his army, reporting directly to him and inspecting specific units.
 This system was adopted by much of Europe.
 In the British system of inspection, officers were detailed to inspect various parts of the Army, and there was a separate inspector general of recruits and of the cavalry.
 Commanding officers were also responsible for inspecting their troops.
 The detailing of officers meant that there was no formal bureaucracy dealing with inspection.

 When the Continental Army was formed, it was largely modeled on the British Army.
 None of the European systems of inspecting worked well for the Continental Army.
-The British was inadequate as it relied on an experienced, highly trained and well disciplined army; the French because it interfered with the chain of command; and the Prussian as it relied on uniform units and practices.
+The British system was inadequate as it relied on an experienced, highly trained and well-disciplined army; the French because it interfered with the chain of command; and the Prussian as it relied on uniform units and practices.
 The Massachusetts Bay Colony and Colony of Virginia both had militias with muster masters and muster masters-general respectively serving as inspectors.
 Elements from all five systems were eventually incorporated.

 The Continental Army was very disorganized from the start of the American Revolutionary War in 1775.
-After George Washington arrived at Boston to lead the army in a siege of the city, on July 4, 1775, it had taken him a week to produce an accurate count of the soldiers in the army, which was 16,600, far fewer than the 24,500 he had expected.
-Poorly trained and organized, by 1777, the army was, in Washington's opinion, in need of an inspector general.
+After George Washington arrived at Boston to lead the army in a siege of the city, on July 4, 1775, it had taken him a week to produce an accurate count of the soldiers in the Army, which was 16,600, far fewer than the 24,500 he had expected.
+Poorly trained and organized, by 1777, the Army was, in Washington's opinion, in need of an inspector general.
 Members of the Continental Congress noted "the absence of a regular inspector," and on April 18, 1777, Congress requested the establishment of a position to "inspect the magazines of provisions under the care of Commissary Wharton."